 In the current study, we focused on polygon diagonals, which have been identified as an essential but difficult concept.
-Diagonal is defined as a line segment that connects two non-adjacent vertices of a polygon.
+A diagonal is defined as a line segment that connects two nonadjacent vertices of a polygon.
 Previous research found that students often struggle with understanding polygon diagonals.
 For example, Wilson and Schmidt (2005) found that high school students had misunderstandings about polygon diagonals, such as the belief that the number of diagonals equals the number of sides in the polygon.
-Cunningham and Roberts (2010) reported that prospective teachers find it challenging to identify non-prototypical examples of diagonals in polygons, such as horizontal diagonals or external diagonals.
-Similar challenges were reported by Gutiérrez and Jaime (1999); prospective teachers were given the definition of an altitude and asked to draw an altitude from a given vertex.
-It was found that prospictive teachers ignored the given definition and were unable to identify and build exterior elevations, coalescing with one of the sides (right-angled triangles).
+Cunningham and Roberts (2010) reported that prospective teachers also find it challenging to identify nonprototypical examples of diagonals in polygons, such as horizontal diagonals or external diagonals.
+Similar challenges were reported by Gutiérrez and Jaime (1999): Prospective teachers were given the definition of an altitude and asked to draw an altitude from a given vertex.
+It was found that the prospective teachers ignored the given definition and were unable to identify and build exterior elevations, coalescing with one of the sides (right-angled triangles).
 However, it was easy for them to build altitudes inside the triangle from top to bottom—that is, the internal features that distinguish the limited concept image were exclusive to prototypical examples of segments.

-Vinner (1991) suggests using activities that present learners with a conflict that can be resolved using a precise mathematical definition.
+Vinner (1991) suggested using activities that present learners with a conflict that can be resolved using a precise mathematical definition.
 This helps students understand the importance of definitions as a tool for effective mathematical communication.
-The current study adopts mathematical event analyses to answer Vinner’s recommendation.
+The current study adopts mathematical event analyses to follow Vinner’s recommendation.

 2.2 Mathematical events

 Mathematical events refer to the dynamic interplay between teacher actions, student engagement with tasks or responses, and the subsequent adjustments made by the teacher in response to these interactions (Markowitz, 2003).
-Mathematical events occur almost every day.
-An event might be a student's question or comment; it could be an ambiguous statement in a textbook or a teacher’s remark.
+Mathematical events occur almost every day in a learning environment.
+An event might be a student’s question or comment; it could be an ambiguous statement in a textbook or a teacher’s remark.
 Frequently, these events offer unique opportunities to explore an idea, connect mathematical concepts, or reinforce ideas that are developing within the minds of mathematical learners (Conner et al., 2011).

 The use of analyses of events as a pedagogical tool is common in various fields, including law, business management, medicine, and education.
 This approach enables learners to explore critical issues and situations relevant to theory and practice (Walen & Williams, 2000).
 In teacher training, events are regarded as an essential tool, and researchers have used them for many years (Tirosh et al., 2019; Herbst et al., 2017; Shulman, 1992).
-Participating in analyses of mathematical events might help teachers to gain insight into students' diverse ways of thinking and responding (Markowitz, 2003).
-This approach have the potential to foster critical thinking and enhances teachers' understanding of theory, preparing them to be reflective practitioners (Richardson, 1991).
+Participating in analyses of mathematical events might help teachers to gain insight into students’ diverse ways of thinking and responding (Markowitz, 2003).
+This approach has the potential to foster critical thinking and enhances teachers’ understanding of theory, preparing them to be reflective practitioners (Richardson, 1991).
 After participating in such exercises, teachers have a repository of precedents they can draw upon in their classroom practice (Shulman, 1992).
 The significance of the events lies in the discussion that takes place around them, through which a community of learners is formed (Richardson, 1991).
-The ensuing debate is based on an argumentative discourse (Toulmin, 1969; 2003), where learners explain their reasoning, listen to other's perspectives, and agree or disagree with the arguments put forward.
+The ensuing debate is based on an argumentative discourse (Toulmin, 1969, 2003), where learners explain their reasoning, listen to other’s perspectives, and agree or disagree with the arguments put forward.